 Did you remember to lock your car?

 A nursery is available.
 Please ask an usher for directions.

 ON THE COVER

-No Greater Love
+Jesus overlooking Jerusalem

-By Greg Olsen
+By Gary Olsen

+lusic: LEONI, Hebrew melody

 Celebrant: Bless the Lord who forgiveth all our sins.

 People: His mercy endureth for ever.